Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 (2) max_num_hands: Specifies the maximum number of hands to detect.
 The default is 1.

 (3) min_tracking_confidence:A threshold for hand tracking confidence.
-If the recognition confidence during movement exceeds this value, the system will update the hand’s position based on the current image.
+If the recognition confidence during movement exceeds this value, the system will update the hand's position based on the current image.
 Otherwise, it will use the previously recognized position.
 If tracking is unstable, you may adjust this value by ±0.3, but it must not be lower than 0.

 (4) min_detection_confidence: The minimum confidence threshold (between 0 and 1) for the hand detection model.
 If the detection exceeds this value, the content in the image is recognized as a hand.
 If detection is unreliable, consider adjusting this value by ±0.1, but it must not be lower than 0.